 Taking College Classes in High School

-Your school might not offer a wide selection of honors and AP courses.
+Having college-level classes or a pre-college summer program on your resume can help you stand out to colleges.
+But there are other reasons to consider them: Your school might not offer a wide selection of honors and AP courses.
 You might be interested in advanced work in a subject that interests you.
 You might want to build up college credit before starting college.

 Be Sure You Can Handle It

-Start with Your High School Counselor
+meet with your High School Counselor First

 Your counselor can help you determine if you are ready for college instruction.
 As with honors and AP classes, students best suited for college-level work are already excelling in the particular subject area, and in their coursework overall.
 Ask your counselor these questions: